Ball python: Description

 Both sexes have pelvic spurs on both sides of the vent.
 During copulation, males use these spurs for gripping females.
 Males tend to have larger spurs, and sex is best determined by manual eversion of the male hemipenes or inserting a probe into the cloaca to check the presence of an inverted hemipenis.

 Distribution and habitat

-The ball python is native to west Sub Saharan Africa from Senegal, Mali, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Benin, and Nigeria through Cameroon, Chad, and the Central African Republic to Sudan and Uganda.
+The ball python is native to west Sub Saharan Africa from Senegal through Cameroon to Sudan and Uganda.

 It prefers grasslands, savannas, and sparsely wooded areas.

 Behavior and ecology

 Ball pythons are typically nocturnal or crepuscular, meaning that they are active during dusk, dawn, and/or nighttime.
 This species is known for its defense strategy that involves coiling into a tight ball when threatened, with its head and neck tucked away in the middle.
 This defense behavior is typically employed in lieu of biting, which makes this species easy for humans to handle and has contributed to their popularity as a pet.

 In the wild, ball pythons favor mammal burrows and other underground hiding places, where they also aestivate.
 Males tend to display more semi-arboreal behaviors, whilst females tend towards terrestrial behaviors.